Flameeyes/esphome-lg-pqrcuds0/README.md

 to provide a reference temperature, as it does not provide its own temperature sensor.

-Once provided a reference temperature sensor, the component support the following features, tested on my flat's HVAC system:
+Once provided a reference temperature sensor, the component supports the following features, tested on my flat's HVAC system (LG ARNU07GB1G2):

 * Cool, heat, fan-only, dehumidifer, and heat-cool modes, with two-point set temperature.